sushantvega/Instagram-User-Analytics/README.md

 # Instagram-User-Analytics
-Analyzing the user engagement and interaction with the digital products and use the insights to derive business insights for marketing strategies.

 User analysis is a crucial process that allows us to gain valuable insights into how users interact with our digital product, be it software or a mobile application.
 By carefully tracking user engagement and behavior, we can extract meaningful information to drive business decisions and strategies for various teams involved, including marketing, product development, and management.
 In the context of Instagram, as part of the product team, your role is to provide insights that will assist the management team in making informed decisions.
 This involves addressing their specific questions and concerns to ensure the growth and success of the platform.